A Digital Nomad Guide to Kuala Lumpur

 As a digital nomad this place has a lot of potential especially for those who enjoy the benefits of living and working in larger cities.
 The city has an incredibly central location in Asia which makes it a great starting point for trips and vacations.
 Weekend trips to the beautiful island of Langkawi became the norm and I discovered my love for the Malaysian culture.
 I knew KL was a great spot to come as a tourist but I never expected to like living there as much as I did.
 I will never turn down a chance to come back to this beautiful city.

-Places to Work in Kuala Lumpur
+Work in Kuala Lumpur

 If you don’t enjoy working from home as a digital nomad you’ll be happy to hear that Kuala Lumpur is a great city for coworking and shared work spaces.
 While the digital nomad community in KL might not be huge there is a prominent corporate culture with a lot of office spaces.
 Coworking facilities are popping up all around the city with incredible amenities that feel more like a start-up business than a shared work space.
 The monthly fee can definitely be worth it if you plan on coming frequently.
 You’ll feel like part of the community very quickly and be more productive.

 Of course, you’ll find lots of cafes and cosy restaurants around Kuala Lumpur that could serve as a workspace if you enjoy a more lively environment.
 However, the wifi speeds might not be the best in public places like this which could be a problem.
 Also keep in mind that if you’re working in a cafe close to KLCC with lots of office buildings nearby there will be a considerable rush at lunch time which might disturb your work.
 Try finding cafes to work in Bangsar, close to KLCC or Bukit Bintang.
 These areas are easy to reach and could be useful for digital nomads.